 1. Real-time Protection 2.
 Cloud Delivered protection 3.
 Automatic Sample Submission

-Step-5: Succeeding after, you will receive new pop-up asking to permit the access, hit Yes.
+Step-5: Succeeding after, you will receive a new pop-up asking to permit the access, hit Yes.

 2. Disable or Enable Windows Defender using Local Group Policy